 The EuroHPC Summit 2025 will take place in Poland, during the Polish EU Presidency.
-A budget of 700,000 Euros will be allocated from DEP operational activities.
+An estimated budget of EUR 700,000 will be allocated from DEP operational activities.

-• Other Conferences in 2024
+Other Conferences in 2024

 ISC High Performance 2024

 The EuroHPC JU will participate again in the event ISC 2024 as exhibitor.
 It will also support the ISC organisers to promote TOP 500 communication activities.
 In 2024, the event will take place from May 12 to May 16 2024 in Hamburg, Germany.
 ISC is the largest forum in Europe for high performance computing, high performance data analytics and AI/machine learning and brings together vendors, public institutions, and startups.
 It is also one of the two moments in the year where the TOP 500 and Top Green 500 ranking lists to benchmark HPC systems are communicated to the HPC community.